Okabe-Rintarou-0/Minik8s/README.md

 given `replicas`.
 Once the number of pods is inconsistent with `replicas`, the controller will create/delete pods through apis provided by `api-server`.
 The pods created by replicaSet have a special label that stores the `UID` of the replicaSet they belong to, which will make it convenient to find the pods of a given replicaSet.

+In our display video, you can see that once we delete a pod maintained by the replicaSet, it will create a new one to keep the number of pods consistent with the specification.

 Notice that all these jobs is done by a worker.
 Once a `replicaSet` was created, the controller will create a corresponding worker to monitor the number of pods, through a synchronization loop.